Kiruthikaa24/Codsoft_Task1/README.md

 This project features **Kitty**, a basic rule-based chatbot built using Python.
 Designed for simple conversational interactions, the chatbot demonstrates how conditional logic and pattern matching can be used to simulate intelligent dialogue.
-It responds to greetings, jokes, motivational quotes, time queries, and more, making it a great beginner project to explore fundamental AI and NLP concepts.
+It responds to greetings, jokes, motivational quotes, time queries, and more, which helps explore fundamental AI and NLP concepts.

 ---